DFE-Digital/register-trainee-teachers/app/views/guidance/manually_registering_trainees.md

 * checking their course is correct (if their course has changed, you can update this in Register)
 * fixing any mistakes that you know of
-* providing any further training data like if the trainee will get funding or who their lead or employing school will be
+* providing any further training data, such as if the trainee will get funding or who their lead or employing school will be

-Once an application is imported into Register, any changes you make to the application in Apply (after it’s in ‘recruited’ status) will not show in Register.
+Note, once an application is imported into Register, any changes you make to the application in Apply (after it’s in ‘recruited’ status) will not show in Register.
 Changes to trainee data in Register will also not reflect in Apply.
 At the moment, our integration only works to bring applications into Register.

-## Checking your trainee data to make sure it’s correct
+## Check your trainee data to make sure it’s correct

-There are 3 ways to do this in Register and you can choose whichever one suits you.
-These are:
+There are 3 ways to check trainee data in Register.
+Choose whichever one of the following that suits you:

-* using the new ‘Reports’ section and exporting a CSV of your new trainees for the 2022 to 2023 academic year
+* Use the new ‘Reports’ section and export a CSV of your new trainees for the current academic year
-* exporting a CSV of your trainees in the ‘Registered trainees’ section, using the ‘start year’ filter to select the current academic year
+* Export a CSV of your trainees in the ‘Registered trainees’ section, using the ‘start year’ filter to select the current academic year
-* checking your trainees directly in the service one by one
+* Check your trainees directly in the service one by one